Surcharging FAQs

 Q. Can a merchant assess a surcharge fee on debit card transactions when the cardholder using a debit card chooses “credit” on the point of sale terminal?

-A. Under no circumstances is a merchant to surcharge a debit card.
 Many merchants believe that debit card transactions authorized by a signature are credit card transactions.
 Debit cards can be authorized by a PIN or by a signature and are still debit card transactions, and you cannot add a surcharge fee to any debit transaction.

 To learn more about surcharging, talk to one of our expert consultants.